« GPS Visualizer Tutorials

 (Click here to pre-fill the Google Maps form with this data.)

 The resulting map is just as you'd expect: a yellow pin on Seattle, and a yellow airport icon just northeast of Portland (at the location of PDX, Portland's airport).

 If you want to retrieve the coordinates of points for which you don't know the latitude and longitude, send your data through GPS Visualizer's geocoding utilities rather than the map form.
 This is helpful because then, in the future, you can format those rows the same as the rest, and GPS Visualizer won't have to work so hard to locate your waypoints.

 What to do when it doesn't work

 Entering an address or a city and state to find a location is far from an exact science.
 When you enter an address in the United States, GPS Visualizer first attempts to find it in a local database containing geocoding information from the U.S. Census Bureau; this database is not 100% accurate, and you may find addresses plotted on the wrong side of the street or worse.
 C'est la vie.
-If the Census database doesn't work, the Google and/or Yahoo geocoding Web services are consulted.
+If the Census database doesn't work, the Google and/or Mapquest geocoding Web services are consulted.
 But sometimes, it's still not right.
 When that happens, you may have to enter the coordinates into your file by hand.

 8: Adding URLs to waypoints

 If your input data includes a "url" field, the point's info window will contain a link to that URL.
 (In SVG maps, the marker itself becomes a link.)